radavis/radavis.github.io/_drafts/__clipboard-dump.md

 N24: Digging into [#2131](https://github.com/18F/cms-hitech-apd/issues/2131) - Budget table bug, and [#2169](https://github.com/18F/cms-hitech-apd/issues/2169) - Updating the Budget reducer.
 Asks: @jeromeleeCMS, when you have a moment, could you take a look at https://ec2-34-201-43-187.compute-1.amazonaws.com and verify you can log in and out.
 Then approve this PR: https://github.com/18F/cms-hitech-apd/pull/2158 ?
 Thanks!
 Blockers: none

+I've been bouncing around on the emotional spectrum between "I've got this" and "I'm a complete idiot, why did I choose this career?" so, I'm not sure how I'm doing.
+I've just been taking lots of breaks to make sure my brain has enough space to attempt to complete some work.

+Remembering back to my first Fearless project, we had an nginx service that sat in front of our app that handled auth.
+If they were unauthorized, the request failed (4xx HTTP response).
+Otherwise, a header was included in the request with the username, permissions, and other user data.

+I’m fairly new to the ATO process.
+From my understanding, it’s necessary to satisfy the following NIST Security Controls to qualify for ATO. https://nvd.nist.gov/800-53 So, if you can satisfy these requirements with a passwordless app, you're good.
+(Apologies if I'm stating the obvious.)

+Balance: 8
+L24: Apologies for missing our meetings, yesterday.
+I tried to complete some "quick" errands over lunch, which turned out to be not-so-quick...
+N24: Understanding/executing on [#2169](https://github.com/18F/cms-hitech-apd/issues/2169) - Updating the Budget reducer, [#2170](https://github.com/18F/cms-hitech-apd/issues/2170) - State Costs Summary Table.
+Asks: Could the team look at my questions, [here](https://app.zenhub.com/workspaces/cms-hitech-apd-5a3823ad3659e94d8ee569be/issues/18f/cms-hitech-apd/2169), please?
+Blockers: none